Neil Young: Glastonbury, Isle of Wight

-2010s

-On January 22, 2010, Young performed "Long May You Run" on the final episode of The Tonight Show with Conan O'Brien.
-On the same night, he and Dave Matthews performed the Hank Williams song "Alone and Forsaken", for the Hope for Haiti Now: A Global Benefit for Earthquake Relief charity telethon, in response to the 2010 Haiti earthquake.
-Young also performed "Long May You Run" at the closing ceremony of the 2010 Olympic winter games in Vancouver, British Columbia, Canada.
+Increased environmental activism and Promise of the Real (2010s)

 In May 2010, it was revealed Young had begun working on a new studio album produced by Daniel Lanois.
 This was announced by David Crosby, who said that the album "will be a very heartfelt record.
 I expect it will be a very special record."
 On May 18, 2010, Young embarked upon a North American solo tour to promote his then upcoming album, Le Noise, playing a mix of older songs and new material.
 Although billed as a solo acoustic tour, Young also played some songs on electric guitars, including Old Black.

-In September 2011, Jonathan Demme's third documentary film on the singer songwriter, Neil Young Journeys, premiered at the Toronto International Film Festival.
+In September 2011, Jonathan Demme's third documentary film on the singer-songwriter, Neil Young Journeys, premiered at the Toronto International Film Festival.

-On January 22, 2012, the Master Class at the Slamdance Festival featured Coffee with Neil Young & Jonathan Demme discussing their film Neil Young Journeys.
-Young said that he had been recording with Crazy Horse, completing one album and working on another.

-Neil Young and Crazy Horse performed a version of the Beatles' "I Saw Her Standing There" for Paul McCartney's MusiCares Person of the Year dinner on February 10, 2012, in Hollywood.

-Neil Young with Crazy Horse released the album Americana on June 5, 2012.
+Young and Crazy Horse released the album Americana on June 5, 2012.
 It was Young's first collaboration with Crazy Horse since the Greendale album and tour in 2003 and 2004.
-The record is a tribute to unofficial national anthems that jumps from an uncensored version of "This Land Is Your Land" to "Clementine" and includes a version of "God Save the Queen", which Young grew up singing every day in school in Canada.
-Americana is Neil Young's first album composed entirely of cover songs.
-The album debuted at number four on the Billboard 200, making it Young's highest-charting album in the US since Harvest.
-On June 5, 2012, American Songwriter also reported that Neil Young and Crazy Horse would be launching their first tour in eight years in support of the album.
+The record is a tribute to unofficial national anthems that jump from an uncensored version of "This Land Is Your Land" to "Clementine" and includes a version of "God Save the Queen", which Young grew up singing every day in school in Canada.

+Americana is Young's first album entirely of cover songs.
+It debuted at number four on the Billboard 200, making it Young's highest-charting album in the US since Harvest.
+On June 5, 2012, American Songwriter reported that Young and Crazy Horse would be launching their first tour in eight years in support of the album.
-On August 25, 2012, Young was mistakenly reported dead by NBCNews.com, the day when astronaut Neil Armstrong died.